zraafay/SentinelIDS_Kali/README.md

-# SentinelIPS - Kali Linux Edition
+# SentinelIDS - Kali Linux Edition

-SentinelIPS is an advanced local Network Packet Analyzer and Intrusion Detection/Prevention System (IDS/IPS) built in Python.
+SentinelIDS is an advanced local Network Packet Analyzer and Intrusion Detection/Prevention System (IDS/IPS) built in Python.
 Designed specifically for Kali Linux, it provides real-time traffic monitoring, stateful forensic analysis, and active threat mitigation using NetfilterQueue and Scapy.

 ## Features